Average Volume-Assured Pressure Support

 When the Respironics V60 ventilator debuted in 2009, it was equipped with an intelligent newer modality of pressure-control ventilation called the average volume-assured pressure support (AVAPS).
 This mode doesn’t contain an inspiratory positive airway pressure (IPAP) setting.
 Instead, it has been replaced with a target tidal volume (VT) setting.

-Rather than having one fixed IPAP setting, the AVAPS mode has the capability to set a range of values for the IPAP, a maximum and a minimum IPAP.
-The pressure-support is no longer fixed as the IPAP changes by itself within the set range.
+Rather than having one fixed IPAP setting, the AVAPS mode can set a range of values for the IPAP, a maximum and a minimum IPAP.
+The pressure support is no longer fixed as the IPAP changes by itself within the set range.
 The ventilator does this based on the targeted tidal volume, a pre-set value.
 It uses a feedback loop to either increase or decrease the inspiratory pressure from breath to breath in order to ensure the pre-set tidal volume is delivered.
 Patient-ventilator dyssynchronization is prevented as the inspiratory pressure changes smoothly, thus improving patient comfort.

 Although there is a set range for the IPAP, the AVAPS has to select an initial inspiratory pressure for the first breath.
 It uses either one of the following three algorithms to calculate this value.